Media Watch (TV program): Reception

-Criticisms from News Corp assets
+Criticisms from News Corp outlets

-Commentry programs and segments on Sky News Australia also allege the program has a consistent left wing bias.
-Following the 2019 federal election, Sky News Australia commentator Chris Kenny (writing for The Australian) claimed that the program had a reliance on Labor Party or trade union-aligned journalists for its criticisms of the News Corp conglomerate.
+Commentary programs and segments on Sky News Australia also allege the program has a consistent left wing bias.
+Following the 2019 federal election, Sky News Australia commentator Chris Kenny (writing for The Australian) claimed that the program had a reliance on Labor Party or trade union-aligned journalists for its criticisms of News Corp.
 Kenny further claimed a failure to disclose these alleged associations, and opined that this undermined the credibility of host Barry's analyses of News Corp's output & business methods.

 The Australian, which is regularly criticised by Media Watch, has been a long-term critic of the show.
 In August 2007 it editorialised that Media Watch "lacks journalistic integrity and conducts its affairs along the lines of an insiders' club that pushes its ideological prejudice at taxpayers' expense".

 In June 2007, an episode of Media Watch entitled "Have Your Spray" strongly criticised The Daily Telegraph, among others, for failing to censor racist comments on their website forums posted over an extended period, but then allowed strongly anti-Semitic comments to remain on its own web forum for a "few minutes" until removed.
 The ABC later launched an internal inquiry into claims and criticisms published by News Corp mastheads that Media Watch's allegedly relied on IslamicSydney, supposedly "an Islamic website that peddle[s] anti-Semitic and jihadi messages", for this story.